LJSkinner/Constituency-Check-CLI/README.md

 If the authors over at Electoral Calculus have any concerns about the use or distribution of this software, please contact the project owner Luke Skinner at ljs.work@pm.me.

-## Contributing
-I do not have any specific template for contributing to this repo.
-Basically just use common sense when making a PR.
-Make your PR informative, test it out thoroughly before you submit etc.

-I encourage and would be quite happy with any additions or improvements to this project.

 ## License